RayBor/docker_image_python_monit/README.md

 To access it, go to `localhost:2812` on your web browser.
 The script may take a few moments to appear as running in Monit, but it still starts immediately.

+If you wish to manage several scripts, you will need to create a script wrapper for every script, and add a "check process" order for them in the `conf.d/` folder.